Sales Strategy

 Why SMS Beats Email and Chat for AI Qualification

 When it comes to AI-powered lead qualification, the channel matters.
-SMS has a 98% open rate compared to 20% for email.
+SMS has a 98% open rate compared to roughly 20% true engagement for email (Gartner).
 That means your message actually gets seen.
-Response rates hit 45% for SMS - people actually text back.
+Response rates hit 45% for SMS compared to 1-2% for cold outreach email - and the average text gets a response within 90 seconds versus 90 minutes for email (CTIA, 2025).
+People actually text back.
 They don't respond to chatbots or email sequences the same way.

 SMS feels personal, not corporate.
 It's how people actually communicate with friends and family.
 And critically, SMS works with any lead source - not just website visitors.
 You can reach out to purchased lists, aged leads, event signups, or any other source.
 You're not waiting for leads to find you; you're proactively reaching them.